MarvinSilcGit/Python/README.md

 Further: the algorithms with "incompleto" on name surely will be remade

-Last but no least: all these assumptions can be changed over the time;
+Last but no least: all these assumptions can be changed over the time accordingly;